llvm/llvm-blog-www/content/posts/2024-08-29-gsoc-three-way-comparison.md

 I have also added folds of idiomatic ways that a 3-way comparison can be expressed to a call to the corresponding intrinsic.

 In the backend there are two different ways of expanding the intrinsics: [as a nested select](https://github.com/llvm/llvm-project/pull/91871) (i.e. `(x < y) ? -1 : (x > y ?
 1 : 0)`) or [as a subtraction of zero-extended comparisons](https://github.com/llvm/llvm-project/pull/98774) (`zext(x > y) - zext(x < y)`).
-The first option is the default one, but targets can choose to use the second one through a TLI hook.
+The second option is the default one, but targets can choose to use the second one through a TLI hook.

 # Results

-I think that overall the project was succesful and brought a small positive change to LLVM.
+I think that overall the project was successful and brought a small positive change to LLVM.
 To demonstrate its impact in a small test case, the following function in C was compiled twice, first with Clang 18.1 and then with Clang built from the main branch of LLVM repository:

 ```C
 unsigned char ucmp_32_8(unsigned int a, unsigned int b) {